Saudi Arabia–Thailand relations: History

-The Kingdom of Thailand and the Kingdom of Saudi Arabia have long and historic relations.
-The two Kingdoms have enjoyed warm and cordial relationships even before the establishment of formal diplomatic ties on 1 October 1957 with resident representative in their respective capitals.
+The two countries have enjoyed warm and cordial relationships even before the establishment of formal diplomatic ties on 1 October 1957 with resident representative in their respective capitals.

-In 1966 the status of their relation was upgraded to ambassador level, the first Saudi Arabian Ambassador to Thailand was H.E.
+In 1966 the status of their relation was upgraded to ambassador level, the first Saudi Arabian ambassador to Thailand was H.E.
 Abdulrahman Al-Omran while H.E.
-Prasong Suwanpradhes was the first Thai Ambassador accredited to Saudi Arabia.
+Prasong Suwanpradhes was the first Thai ambassador accredited to Saudi Arabia.

-Relations between the two Kingdoms have been further strengthened by the visit to Saudi Arabia in January 1984 of the Thai delegation led by Thai Deputy Foreign Minister Prapas Limpabhandhu and high-ranking officials from the Ministry of Interior, Ministry of Commerce, Ministry of Agriculture and Cooperatives, as well as representatives from the Thai Parliament and the private sector.
+Relations between the two Kingdoms have been further strengthened by the visit to Saudi Arabia in January 1984 of the Thai delegation led by Thai deputy foreign minister Prapas Limpabhandhu and high-ranking officials from the Ministry of Interior, Ministry of Commerce, Ministry of Agriculture and Cooperatives, as well as representatives from the Thai Parliament and the private sector.

 According to Thai author Achara Ashayagachat: